the-turing-way/the-turing-way/Chapter_Version_Control.md

 git add your_file_name
 ```

-If you're ever unsure what files have been added, what files have been changes, what files are untracked etc you can running
+If you're ever unsure what files have been added, what files have been changed, what files are untracked etc you can run the following to find out:

 ```
 git status